 These tours will be provided entirely by volunteers using historic vehicles.

 Starting from the tradition location of Southport Pier, the tours will operate as a free-of-charge circular service taking in the sights of Southport that have on a tour that has proved a popular tourist attraction for many decades.
 Ensuring that the tours continue operating has proved to be very popular with Southport locals, families and tourists alike; since their first year extra journeys have been added to cope with increased demand and popularity.

-Picking up where Arriva left off in 2011, the tours are to be operated using historic Leyland Atlanteans that have been operating the tours in past years and are now in preservation; 1449 (GKA 449L) and 1551 (OLV 551M).
-After a leave of absence during the 2013 season 1551 went through an intensive rebuild and has been restored to the livery it carried during the 1980s when it originally operated the tour and is ready for its public once again.
+Picking up where Arriva left off in 2011, the tours are to be operated using historic Leyland Atlanteans that have been operating these tours in past years and are now in preservation; 1449 (GKA 449L) and 1551 (OLV 551M).

 The tours take in such beautiful Southport attractions as the Marine Lake, Marine Bridge, Royal Birkdale Golf Course, Hesketh Park, Lord Street Boulevard and the Botanic Gardens.